|In the December 1963 issue of Rhodesiana, published by the Rhodesians Society of Salisbury, A. S. Hickman recounts a little

 The eight defenders included John Robert Rowland, John Fletcher, Joseph Francis Dean, Edward Charles Broadbent, George

 Holman, James Stroyan, J. Pickering and A. Ragusin.
-Surviving on canned goods and bear and wine from the store the group
+Surviving on canned goods and beer and wine from the store the group

-withstood 23 days couped up in the laager and during that time many of the Africans were killed or disappeared while foraging
+withstood 23 days cooped up in the laager and during that time many of the Africans were killed or disappeared while foraging

 for water and the nearby Pote River.
 Fletcher was killed early on when he unwisely left the laager unarmed and most of the